Orange Raisin Challah Recipe

 - Switch to the hook attachment and mix on medium speed for 6 minutes, adding small amounts of water or flour as necessary to get the dough to clear the sides of the bowl.
 The final dough should be soft and not sticky at all.
 It should pass the windowpane test if you do that sort of thing.

-- Add raisins and mix on low speed until incorporated, about 1 to 2 minutes.½ cup raisins
+- Add the raisins and mix on low speed or by hand until incorporated, about 1 to 2 minutes.½ cup raisins

-- Form the dough into a round, lightly oil a bowl (I use the same mixing bowl), cover with plastic wrap, and let rise in a warm, draft-free place until about doubled, 1 to 2 hours (Rise #1 of 3).
+- Form the dough into a round, lightly oil a bowl, cover with plastic wrap, and let rise in a warm, draft-free place until about doubled, about 1 hour (Rise #1 of 3).

-- Degas, re-form into a round, and again let rise until about doubled, 1 to 2 hours (Rise #2 of 3)
+- Degas, re-form into a round, and again let rise until about doubled, about 1 hour (Rise #2 of 3)

 - Right before baking, brush the loaf with the reserved egg whites (keep for one more brushing).